What Is a Family?

 - Grades: PreK–K

-In Advance: Introduce children to different types of families.
+Step 1: Introduce children to different types of families.
 Read lots of books about the diverse nature of families today.
-Bring in a shoebox.
-Cut a long, large slit at the end of the shoe box.

 Remember: Some children may be shy when talking about their families and traditions.
 Allow them to be observers in the process.
 Be sure to point out that all families are unique and special.
 The diversity of families is what makes them so much fun to learn about.